 Colonoscopy is the mainstay of the evaluation in patients in whom anorectal or upper GI causes have been ruled out.
 This is performed to localize the bleeding source and to enable hemostasis.
 Endoscopic hemostasis is successful in most cases.
 Mesenteric angiography or nuclear imaging is only performed in patients in whom colonoscopy is not feasible or where there is persistent bleeding and a negative colonoscopy.
-In up to 25% of patients, the source of bleeding cannot be definitively identified.
+The source of bleeding cannot be definitively identified in up to 25% of patients.

 PR declares that he has no competing interests.